-Beyond the size or number of respondents, the rules to construct the sample will be different whether you use a qualitative or quantitative approach
+Beyond the size or number of respondents, the rules to construct the sample will be different depending on whether you use a qualitative or quantitative approach

 How to compose the sample of a qualitative UX research method:

 A qualitative UX research method will focus on a smaller sample, around 5 to 15 people depending on the target and the project, because it will require more depth.
 But it is also necessary to recruit your core target, with limited profile variations, in order to consolidate results.
-This will verify even more for a focus group than for user interviews.
+This is even more important for a focus group than for user interviews.

 The method to calculate the number of users needed is based on the number of usability problems found per sample size.
-It is not necessary to exceed a certain threshold of users, after which the problems become redundant and the results too difficult to analyze because too dense.
+It is important not to exceed a certain threshold of users, after which the problems become redundant and the results too difficult to analyze because they are too dense.

 How to compose the sample of a quantitative UX research method:

-Unlike the qualitative method, it is better to start with a broad targeting, while keeping the possibility of zooming the results on certain sub-targets if necessary.
+Unlike the qualitative method, it is better to start with a broad targeting, while keeping the possibility of zooming in on the results of certain sub-groups if necessary.
 Restricting your study to your core marketing target would deprive you of a better perspective on your project and its overall potential.

 Finally, it is above all very important that quotas are put in place within this sample so that it is representative of the targeted population.

-In line with the objectives, the results from these researches will be different.
+In line with the objectives, the results from these research projects will be different.